rikels/LyricsSearch/README.md

 LyricsSearch
 ============

-A translated Python script to lookup lyrics from viewlyrics.
+The Viewlyrics part is a translated Python script to lookup lyrics from viewlyrics.
-The original script was written in PHP by PedroHLC, I just converted it to Python for use in other Python scripts.
+The original Viewlyrics script was written in PHP by PedroHLC, I just converted it to Python for use in other Python scripts.
 The original script can be found here: https://github.com/PedroHLC/ViewLyricsOpenSearcher

+This script can be used as a module to import to you own script!

+Import Lyrics

+Lyrics.Minilyrics("Queen","Bohemian rhapsody")
+Will return a dictionary with data from viewlyrics.com.
+Like the url to download a lyric, the rating, artist and title.

+lyrics.LyricWikia("Queen","Bohemian rhapsody")
+Will return the lyric as it is shown on lyrics.wikia.com